microsoft/msix-packaging/README.md

   From within powershell, navigate to test\Win32, and run ".\Win32.ps1"

   On Mac & Linux:
-  From within bash, navigate to test/MacOS-Linux, and run "./MacOS-Linux-Etc.sh
+  From within bash, navigate to test/MacOS-Linux, and run "./MacOS-Linux-Etc.sh [Apple|Linux]"

 Testing on mobile platforms: